rishabhstein/git-11ty-blog/src/posts/2025-08-10-career-troubles.md

 I want to write a lot about it, to express as much as I can.
 But I also feel a limit in words.
 Just writing this short text made me feel burned out.
 The extent of it is such that I decided not to speak.
 From the morning, I am using sign language to communicate with my parents, pretending as if I were a mute.

 Although it might sound extreme, it's a regular practice for me whenever I am overwhelmed.
-Throughout my PhD, I practiced this speak-fasting because it helped me to calm down in stressful moments.
+Throughout my PhD, I practiced this voluntary silence because it helped me to calm down in stressful moments.
 Not speaking removes the burden of being a failure, as I do not need to explain anything to anyone.